-A key finding from the Review, which was endorsed by PCIC, is that there is strong support for adoption of an approach where all NHMRC applications need to answer a question about how the proposed research will benefit Aboriginal and/or Torres Strait Islander health.
-This is aligned with the National Agreement on Closing the Gap, which aims to enable Aboriginal and Torres Strait Islander people and governments to work together to overcome the inequality experienced by Aboriginal and Torres Strait Islander people, and achieve life outcomes equal to all Australians.
+A key finding from the Review, which was endorsed by PCIC, was strong support for all NHMRC applicants answering a question about how their proposed research will benefit Aboriginal and/or Torres Strait Islander health.
+This is aligned with the National Agreement on Closing the Gap, which aims to enable Aboriginal and Torres Strait Islander people and governments to work together to overcome the inequality experienced by Aboriginal and Torres Strait Islander people, and achieve equal life outcomes for everyone in Australia.

 What is happening?

-How does your application benefit Aboriginal and/or Torres Strait Islander health and contribute to Closing the Gap targets?
+How does your application benefit Aboriginal and/or Torres Strait Islander health, including contributing to Closing the Gap outcomes?

-Applicants will need to clearly describe how the proposed research could benefit Aboriginal and/or Torres Strait Islander health and contribute to Closing the Gap targets (not exceeding 2,000 characters).
+Applicants will need to clearly describe how their proposed research could benefit Aboriginal and/or Torres Strait Islander health, including contributing to progress against the outcomes and/or targets under the National Agreement on Closing the Gap (not exceeding 2,000 characters).

 Why is this happening?

 One of NHMRC’s health priorities is promoting wellness and health equity for Aboriginal and Torres Strait Islander people.
-The desired outcome of introducing this new question across all applications is to encourage the consideration of how all proposed health and medical research could benefit Aboriginal and/or Torres Strait Islander health and contribute to Closing the Gap targets.
+The objective of introducing this new benefit question is to encourage all applicants – not just those working directly in Indigenous health – to carefully consider how their research could benefit Aboriginal and/or Torres Strait Islander health.
+This is an important step towards all research promoting wellness and health equity for Aboriginal and Torres Strait Islander people.

 Is this replacing the Indigenous Research Excellence Criteria (IREC) assessment?